 There are a few essential ecommerce emails every business should send to increase clicks, conversions, and engagement.
 Try these 5 today:

 1. Welcome Email

 A welcome email is the first chance to introduce your company to a potential customer, so leaving a good first impression is important.
-In fact, a well-done welcome email can see three times the revenue when compared to regular promotional emails.
+In fact, a well-done welcome email can see six times the revenue when compared to regular promotional emails.

 This email is a great way to thank your customer for joining your email list and remind them why you are emailing them (like signing up for the newsletter or making a purchase).
 Include any pertinent information and let them know what to expect in the future.
 These emails need to be memorable, engaging, and accurately convey your brand.

 Factory Direct Craft’s welcome email is simple and clean.
 The copy is concise and reminds the customer why they signed up for their newsletter:

 Promotions work wonders for ecommerce businesses.
 Discounts influence where 71% of U.S. consumers shop.
 Capitalize on this influence and send emails to your audience with details about current promotions, discounts, or other special offers.

 These emails can increase clicks and sales, but do not send them too frequently.
 Sending too many promotional emails will have the reverse effect, resulting in unsubscribes and customers taking their business elsewhere.

 Ensure the offer is clear and straight to the point.
 Consider graphics or photos to draw your reader’s eye in.
 Include call to actions like “Discount ends tonight” or “Limited time Offer” to encourage your customer to act quickly.